 The Eleven Commandments of Book Selection at And Other Stories

-- We publish contemporary writing that is mind-blowing, often ‘challenging’ (Maureen Freely) and ‘shamelessly literary’ (Stuart Evers) – opening a space for exploration and discovery.
+We publish writing that is mind-blowing, often ‘challenging’ (Maureen Freely) and ‘shamelessly literary’ (Stuart Evers) – opening a space for exploration and discovery.
 It’s up for debate.
 Look at the authors we’ve read and published to get a feel for And Other Stories’ tastes.

-- ‘Contemporary’ means written in the last 40 years or so.
+We publish mainly contemporary writing, which for us means written in the last 40 years or so.
 There are a lot of good writers to catch up with from other literatures.
 Books can have slow fuses.

-- Suggestions and tips are encouraged – send them to the core team via the Contact page.
+Suggestions and tips are encouraged – send them to the core team via the Contact page.

-- Final decisions are made by the core team – ultimate responsibility and blame rests with the publisher, Stefan Tobler.
+Final decisions are made by the core team – ultimate responsibility and blame rests with the publisher, Stefan Tobler.
 And Other Stories is a balancing act: a publishing house that must act as the core team deems best, and yet whose direction and choice of titles is guided by its active supporters’ intelligent, normally civilised, and always passionate debate.